LevanceWam/UDSA2/README.md

 <p>When the Main root node holds the largest value and has smaller values as we go down.
 We call this a max heap.
 We also have min heaps where the main root stores the smallest value.</p>

 <p>We can use heaps for sorting (heapsort),They are also used in implementing graph algorithms, We can use graphs to find the shortest path between 2 nodes in a graph.
 This is the algorithm that powers our gps.
 Heaps are also used for priority queues.
 We can also use them to find the kth smallest or largest value which is a popular interview question.</p>

+<p>We have 2 kinds of heaps, a max heap is where the value of every nodew is greater than or equal to it's children.
+Min heaps are the opposite of max heaps.
+Adding or removing from heaps run in logarithmic time.</p>

 <h4>Heaps Operations & Runtime Complexities</h4>